VRLabs/World-Constraint/README.md

 ## How to use

-Disable the "Container" parent constraint component to leave it in world space, and enable it to reset the "Container" to "ResetTarget".
+Disable the "Container" parent constraint component to leave it in world space, and enable it to reset the "Container" to "Reset Target".

 ## Downloads